rethinkdb/rethinkdb/NOTES.md

   * `rethinkdb export` now avoids traversing each table twice by using an estimated document count (#3483)
 * Build
   * Updated code to build with post-Yosemite versions of Xcode (#3219)
+  * Fetch Curl 7.40.0 when not using the system-installed one (#3540)
 * Packaging
   * Added `procps` as a dependency in the Debian packages (#3404)
   * Now depend on `jemalloc` instead of `gperftools` (#3419)